 After several hundred years the name of the parish was changed in December 2014, and it became necessary to change the name of the choir accordingly.
 But we kept the bird!
 For Europa Cantat 2015 in Pécs, Hungary, a Hungarian version of the new logo was made.

-The bird in the logo was drawn by the graphics artist Helle Flindt-Rasmussen, born Flindt-Hansen, in 1997.
-Helle, who was a member of the girls choir from 1990 until 1995, has given the choir permission to use it.
+The bird in the logo was drawn in 1997 by the graphics artist Helle, a former member of the choir.
+Helle has given the choir permission to use it.